firedrakeproject/firedrake/python/firedrake_docs/source/index.rst

-.. sidebar:: Latest Firedrake activity on Github
+.. sidebar:: Latest commit to the Firedrake master branch on Github

   .. raw:: html